piratefsh/piratefsh.github.io/_posts/2015-08-27-webrtc-stun-turn-servers.md

 excerpt: "<p>I built a video chat app last week.
 Now it was time to deploy it and a STUN/TURN server.
 Lots of frustrated configuration work happened.</p>"
 ---

+2016 Update: Hey so I've been getting a bunch of email from people asking if I can help debug/build/fix their WebRTC projects.
+Unfortunately that's not within my capacity right now.
+I haven't worked with WebRTC since this post went up, so I'm not the most up to date on this stuff.
+I would recommend posting your questions to StackOverflow or a JS community.
+All the best!

+---

 So I finally have a working WebRTC video chat app, and it's up over here: [45.55.61.164:2013](45.55.61.164:2013).
 And it works! \*throws confetti\*.

 Here's a screenshot from a call to a friend in Philly.
 It also works on Chrome for Android!